Host the best kid’s Halloween party with these lucky (or unlucky) 13 games.

 Instead of an Easter egg hunt, throw an eyeball hunt!
-Purchase bags of plastic eyeballs from a party store and hide them in a room or your backyard.
-The child who finds the most wins a prize.
+Purchase bags of plastic eyeballs from a party or discount store and hide them in a room or your backyard.
+The child who finds the most eyeballs wins a prize.

-Choose spooky books or Halloween-themed movies and sayings for a scary round of charades.
-Give the winner of each round a small treat bag.
+Choose Halloween-themed movies or books and well-known sayings for a round of spooky charades.
+Give the winners a small treat bag.

 Slimy Monster Snack Attack

 Make homemade slime by combining green mint or apple jelly with water.
 Watered-down lime Jell-O also makes a great, slimy substitute.
 Once the consistency of your slime is sufficiently gross, throw in orange slices, gummy worms, raisins, candy corn or other unwrapped yummies.
 (You can also include plastic bugs like spiders and other crawly, icky things.)
 Have the children close their eyes and reach in to grab what the slime monster left behind and guess what it is.
 Chowing down on the found goodies is optional, but make sure there are no chokable pieces floating in the slime if small children are playing.